image

 • HIV

-• Contraception.
+• Contraception

 Interdisciplinary Collaboration

-A visit often entails guiding the patient through medication choices, initiating/adjusting/discontinuing therapies, ordering & evaluating labs, performing appropriate physical assessments/screenings, risk assessment, ensuring affordable access to medications, patient & caregiver education, and referring as needed.
+Often times, ambulatory care pharmacists consult with a variety of healthcare providers to manage a patient's care.
+In some states, pharmacists can enter collaborative practice agreements with physicians to allow an ambulatory care pharmacist to prescribe, adjust, and monitor medications.
+A visit often entails guiding the patient through medication choices, initiating/adjusting/discontinuing therapies, ordering/evaluating labs, performing appropriate physical assessments/screenings, risk assessment, ensuring affordable access to medications, educating patients & caregivers and referring as needed.
 Necessary documentation and billing also fall under the umbrella of daily responsibilities.

-Pursuing a Career in Ambulatory Care Pharmacy
+Pursuing a Career

-Curious about how to pursue a career in this field?
+Curious about how to pursue a career in ambulatory care pharmacy?
 Most positions require a minimum of a PGY1 pharmacy practice residency, with a PGY2 pharmacy practice residency related to ambulatory care likely encouraged.
 Additional credentials for professional development and continued education may also be obtained to elevate one's practice abilities.
 In the case of ambulatory care pharmacists, the Board-Certified Ambulatory Care Pharmacist (BCACP) credential is a desirable qualification and often required for various positions.
+Additional Board of Pharmacy Specialty (BPS) certifications may also be applicable depending on your area of practice including but not limited to:

 • Board Certified Cardiology Pharmacist (BCCP)